 CONCLUSIONS: The results obtained establish that an archaeal histone and a genome sequence together are sufficient to determine where archaeal nucleosomes preferentially assemble and where they avoid assembly.
 We confirm that the same nucleosome positioning code operates in Archaea as in Eukaryotes and presumably therefore evolved with the histone-fold mechanism of DNA binding and compaction early in the archaeal lineage, before the divergence of Eukaryotes.

 Digital Object Identifier (DOI)

 Nalabothula, Narasimharao; Xi, Liqun; Bhattacharyya, Sucharita; Widom, Jonathan; Wang, Ji-Ping; Reeve, John N.; Santangelo, Thomas J.; and Fondufe-Mittendorf, Yvonne N., "Archaeal nucleosome positioning in vivo and in vitro is directed by primary sequence motifs" (2013).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 24.